Gobind557/Gobind557/README.md

-Hemlo 👋🏽, I'm Gobind aka Pillu:)
+Hola! , I'm Gobind aka Pillu:)
 A prefinale  at the Thapar Institute of Engineering and Technology.
 <!-- <br /> -->
 I prefer MERN stack for development .
 Beside's programming, I workout a bit